-What Europe does for me? - European Parliament launches new website
+What Europe does for me?
+The European Parliament launches new website

 While the European elections are getting closer, the European Parliament has launched a new multi-lingual interactive website to illustrate concretely what difference the EU is making in the lives of Europeans.